Krasnoyarsk: Sports

 The city is considered a stronghold of rugby union in Russia, to the extent that the Rugby Union of Russia was headquartered locally for many years.
-Two Krasnoyarsk clubs, Krasny Yar and Enisey-STM, participate in the national Professional Rugby League, and European Rugby Challenge Cup, the second-tier pan-European club competition.
+Two Krasnoyarsk clubs, Krasny Yar and Enisey-STM, participate in Russia's top rugby union competition.
+Both clubs have also represented Russian rugby in European rugby club competitions, including the European Rugby Challenge Cup, the second-tier pan-European club competition before Russian teams were suspended from international and cross-border rugby competitions in 2022.
 Matches take precedence in the local media, and the city derby match can attract crowds of about 3000–5000.
 Many players of the Russian national rugby team hail from the area.
 Some of Russia's international rugby matches are played at the Central Stadium.